Famondir/Music-Suite/README.md

 ### Continuous Delivery

+For the unittests `xvfb` is needed because pyglet requires a display.
+Unfortunately xvfb is not working on Windows machines - thus I could not test my program there easily.

 ### Unit tests

 * How to test functions like playing a note.
 Testing playing attribute or returning informative string?